 Continuation of Health Care Insurance Coverage During Service

-A staff member who notifies the university that he or she will be away from work performing military service is entitled to elect continued health care insurance coverage during the military-related absence from work.
-If the period of service (as called for in a staff member’s military orders) is for less than 31 days, the university will charge only a staff member’s share of the cost of the coverage.
-If the period of service is greater than 30 days, the university may charge up to 102% of the entire premium, including the part that the employer normally pays in the case of an active staff member.
+A staff member who notifies the university that they will be away from work performing military service is entitled to elect continued health care insurance coverage during the military-related absence from work.
+If the service period (as called for in a staff member’s military orders) is for less than 31 days, the university will charge only a staff member’s share of the cost of the coverage.
+If the service period is greater than 30 days, the university may charge up to 102% of the entire premium, including the part that the employer normally pays in the case of an active staff member.
 The university will make this continuing coverage available to a staff member who is away from work for service until the first of the following occurs:

 - A staff member returns to work after service.

-- A staff member allows the deadline for an application for reemployment to pass without having made such an application.
+- A staff member allows the deadline for an application for reemployment to pass without making such an application.

-- Eighteen (18) months have passed since a staff member left his or her university position for service.
+- Eighteen (18) months have passed since a staff member left their university position for service.

 The right to reinstated coverage after service is not contingent on continuing coverage during service.
-A staff member who leaves for service of more than 30 days may choose to not elect continued coverage during service, because during his or her service, he or she is entitled to use the military health care system.
+A staff member who leaves for more than 30 days may choose not to elect continued coverage during service because, during his or her service, he or she is entitled to use the military health care system.

 VII.
 Status of Other Related Terms and Conditions of Employment